ServiceNow - Update Tickets

 - Ticket Comments - Free-form text to add as a comment in the ServiceNow ticket.

-Select Which Related Tickets To Update - Relevant when this enforcement action runs on an asset category other than Tickets.
-Select one of the options:
+- Select Which Related Tickets To Update - Relevant when this enforcement action runs on an asset category other than Tickets.
+Select which tickets to update.